 Postponement: The articles of association may allow postponement of the meeting.
 The company will need to comply with the requirements of its articles as regards publicising the postponement and new arrangements.
 It will also need to consider whether the company has time to postpone the AGM, given the statutory requirement to hold it within six months of its financial year-end.

-Adjournment: If the company's articles do not allow it to postpone the meeting, then the chair and sufficient shareholders to constitute a quorum should attend the venue (remaining outside if necessary) in order to adjourn the meeting to a date and time that the company considers practicable.
+Adjournment: If the company's articles do not allow it to postpone the meeting, then the chair and sufficient shareholders to constitute a quorum should attend the venue (remaining outside if necessary) in order to adjourn the meeting to a date and time, and/or a venue, that the company considers practicable.
 The chair will generally hold sufficient proxies (giving discretion on procedural motions) to allow an adjournment motion to pass.

 Time-sensitive matters: If a meeting is to be postponed or adjourned, companies will need to check that the expiry dates of their existing share capital authorities (e.g. the authority to buy back shares) do not affect any planned corporate actions or existing programmes.
 In most cases it will be preferable to go ahead with the meeting as planned if possible.

 The Corporate Insolvency and Governance Bill provides that companies may hold fully virtual or "hybrid" meetings (i.e. meetings where there is a physical meeting but members can attend electronically instead of being physically present).
 If the decision is taken to hold a virtual or hybrid meeting and all shareholders are permitted to attend, the notice will have to contain the procedures which shareholders will need to follow in order to attend electronically.